fattihkoca/vuejs-ajax/README.md

 ```

 ## Response Handling
-The response returns the `object` on the frontend.
+The response returns the Object on the frontend.

 _Success and error together in `then()` method:_
 ```